eco619/ai-document-library/docs/technical-library/README.md

 # Relationship to the Enterprise Architecture Specification

-The Enterprise Architecture Specification introduces the complete architecture of the AI Document Library.
+The Enterprise Architecture Specification introduces the complete architecture of the Continuous Intelligence Platform.

 The Technical Library expands each major architectural discipline into detailed engineering documentation while maintaining consistency with the Enterprise Architecture Specification.